awaregroup/animal-adoption-portal-microservices/README.md

 - [Visual Studio or Visual Studio Code](https://visualstudio.microsoft.com/downloads/)
 - [Git](https://git-scm.com/download/win)

+Clone the Git repository. **Ensure that the destination path contains no spaces.** If your path contains spaces you may get issues generating an "assets.js" file on build or run into other related issues with third party libraries.

 This application has only been tested on Windows 10 however it should work within a Linux and OSX environments as well.
 Talk to your coach if you do not have Windows installed for more information.

 Run the "run-all.bat" to run the application locally.
 Note that you will not be able to debug the solution if another instance of the service is already running.